MatveiT/Computations-on-algebraic-structures-1/README.md

 **Type**: `myPolynomialElement.type` gives the string 'polynomial'

-**Value**:`myPolynomialElement.value` is a map that maps the string that represent the base vector of a monomial (for example 'Z12rl') to the value of the monomial in this base vector.
+**Value**:`myPolynomialElement.value` is a map that maps the string that represents the base vector of a monomial (for example 'Z12rl') to the value of the monomial in this base vector.

 **Read**: `myPolynomialElement.read` output an easy readable string that represents the polynomial element